Here's how to care for your Christmas tree

 2. Preparing your tree

-When you get your Christmas tree home, saw half an inch off the bottom of the trunk to allow the tree to take up more moisture and stay healthy for longer.
-Place it in a Christmas tree stand – ideally one that holds water – and make sure your tree is secured and steady to avoid any accidents.
+Once it’s in the door, saw half an inch off the bottom of the tree trunk.
+Just like cut flowers, this will allow the tree to soak up more water and stay healthy for longer.
+Then pop your tree in a stand – ideally one that holds water – and make sure it’s properly secured so it won’t topple over.

 Was this guide useful?